 The 3 day potty training method should be thought of as your child’s transition from peeing and pooping in diapers to peeing and pooping in the potty.
 Using a quick toilet training method doesn’t mean that your toddler will be fully potty trained in three days.

-There should be no doubt in your mind that accidents will still happen, even after the initial 3-day potty training session.
+There should be no doubt in your mind that accidents will still happen, even after the initial 3 days.
 What’s important now is to follow through consistently and encourage your child to stick with the routines he or she has learned so far until one day using the potty will become accident free.

 right click and “Save As”

-How to prepare yourself for the 3 days of potty training?
+How to prepare yourself for the 3 days?

 - let go of expectations